bootstrapworld/curriculum/lessons/functions-can-be-linear/langs/en-us/slides.md

 *Linear Relationships* are sequences that change at a constant rate, or points forming a straight line on a graph.

 ---
+{layout="Launch"}
+# Simple Sequences and Straight Lines

+*Linear Relationships* are sequences that change at a constant rate, or points forming a straight line on a graph.

+The line representing the @vocab{linear} relationship would not only include the points represented in the table, but also **all of the coordinate pairs that satisfy the same rule**, including lots of points whose x and y values are fractions and decimals.

+---
 {layout="Investigate"}